iw-tom/policies/ISO-27001/antipiracy/readme.md

 ### Compliance Measurement

-The Infinity Works ISMS Committee will verify compliance to this policy through various methods, including but not limited to, periodic random audit of Infinity Works equipment and automated scanning of hardware assets to ensure that no unauthorised software is installed.
+The Opus Works ISMS Committee will verify compliance to this policy through various methods, including but not limited to, periodic random audit of Opus Works equipment and automated scanning of hardware assets to ensure that no unauthorised software is installed.

 ### Exceptions